aldertzomer/shell-genomics/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-No one can possibly learn all of these arguments, that's what the manual page is for.
+No one can possibly learn all of these arguments, that's what the manual page and --help option is for.
 You can (and should) refer to the manual page or other help files as needed.
+They can be viewed in the shell but most of the manpages are also available online!

 Let's go into the `untrimmed_fastq` directory and see what is in there.